mohsilas/clipycards/README.md

 <details>
 <summary>2.
 Want a flashcard?
 Control+C...
 Done </summary>

 Now you just study, and control+C whatever piece of info you want clipycards to generate a flashcard from.
-In This case, some info about kidney failure (I'm a medico!).
+In This case, some info about kidney failure.

 <img width="932" alt="Screenshot 2024-07-23 at 5 58 16 PM" src="https://github.com/user-attachments/assets/59e83527-119b-4284-8bd0-0da0f221f2c4">